Zacer559/Cloudflare-DDNS-bash-script/README.md

 cd Cloudflare-DDNS-bash-script
 ```

-3. Change all XXXX parameters in file to your for example using nano:
+3. Change all declaration parameters(line 4 to 9) in file to your for example using nano:
 ```
 nano Cloudflare.sh
 ```